Coffee Knowledge

 Temperature

-An optimal brewing temperature is between 90-96°C, ensuring effective extraction of flavors without burning the beans.
+An optimal brewing temperature of 90-96°C ensures effective extraction of flavors without overheating the beans.

 -